mafudge/ist769sp23final/README.md

 Complete all answers in the `Exam.ipynb` file in the `work` folder!
 You will turn this file in to Blackboard in addition to your official exam document submission.

-Each question is worth TODO points.
+Each question is worth 5 points.

 For the highest possible marks, for each question, include the following in the submission document:
 1. The TEXT of the code you wrote (this will be in your Exam.ipynb file)
 2. A CLEAR screenshot of your code with your netid in the screenshot. (only screenshot the region, not the entire window!)
 3. A CLEAR screenshot of the output of your code with your netid in the screenshot. (only screenshot the region, not the entire window!)
-4. If know your answer is incorrect, explain what you tried/omitted/did not get correct, by adding comments to your code/commenting out code that does not run.
+4. If you know your answer is NOT correct, explain what you tried/omitted/did not get correct, by adding comments to your code/commenting out code that does not run.
 This should appear in your text and screenshot.

 ### Advice for the Best Grade

 - Review how to connect to `mongodb`, `minio`, `cassandra`, '`elasticsearch`, `kibana` and `neo4j` from `Spark`.
 Figure this out BEFORE you start the exam.
 - When you answer the questions, PySpark and use the DataFrames API.
 You should NOT need to use RDD or fall back to PoP, unless explicitly asked to do so.
 While you CAN solve these problems using both of those approaches, that is not what was taught in class.
 - There are many ways to solve these problems.
 If you get stuck, try a different approach.
 I expect everyone will have slightly different solutions.
+- Your output needs to show the code solves the problem clearly and trivially.
+For example, if the question asks for customers who have not placed an order the query output should show that.
 - Use the `Exam.ipynb` file in the `work` folder to write your code!
 And Clearly label your code with comments and markdown cells.
 You will turn in this file along with your exam submission document.
-- If you cannot figure out the answer to the question, I suggest writing simpler code and use that as your answer.
+- If you cannot figure out the answer to the question, I suggest writing simpler code and using that as your answer.
 This way you can complete the next question in the exam.
 It is better to have running code that is incorrect than code that will not run.
 - Questions you think are correct, but are not will be graded more harshly than questions which you know are incorrect.
 - Every answer should be able to be executed multiple times without error, and with the same results.
 If you load data, make sure the same data loads each time without adding extra records.

 ### Exam Questions

 Unless you are explicitly instructed otherwise, answer each of the following using PySpark / Spark SQL.
-For any queries you write make sure to include a `printSchema()` and a sample of the output which clearly demonstrates the code is correct.
+For any queries you write make sure to include a `printSchema()` and a sample of the output which  demonstrates the code is correct clearly and trivially.

 1. Create a spark session that is configured to connect to `mongodb`, `minio`, `cassandra`, '`elasticsearch` and `neo4j`.
 2. Demonstrate you can read the process-oriented data `enrollments` and `sections` from `minio` using PySpark.